-The Normanton region, which includes the tenements of EPG 32, EPG 34 and EPG 36, is covered only by regional airborne magnetic and regional gravity data.
+The Normanton region, which includes tenement EPG 32, is covered only by regional airborne magnetic and regional gravity data.
 Airborne magnetic and gravity surveys were conducted by Queensland Geologic Survey as part of their Smart Exploration and/or Smart Mining programmes between 2006 and 2010.
 Spacing of the regional magnetic data is 400m line spacing and for the gravity data the spacing is 4 km between stations.
 Both are hence very broad data sets.

-No company magnetic and gravity data appear to have been conducted within the area of EPG 32, EPG 34 or EPG 36.
+No company magnetic and gravity data appear to have been conducted within the area of EPG 32.

-The area of EPG 32, EPG 34 and EPG 36 has low average magnetisation (Figure 14), mostly low density and low seismic velocity which is similar in character to 'sedimentary basin type' regions with predominantly sediment infill and intruded non magnetic granites.
+The area of EPG 32 has low average magnetisation (Figure 14), mostly low density and low seismic velocity which is similar in character to 'sedimentary basin type' regions with predominantly sediment infill and intruded non magnetic granites.